 Their incredible popularity seems to be unstoppable.
 Seeing how most of the homeowners are switching to foam mattresses – we have to stop and ask ourselves.
 Are these synthetically based mattresses safe for human use?

 This question is sound and logical.
-Especially, since the materials used in making memory foam mattresses (learn more) are artificially made.
-And by themselves can be harmful to human health.
+Especially, since the materials used in making memory foam mattresses are artificially made.
+And by themselves, they can be harmful to human health.
 But, the reality is not that gloomy.

 High-quality, foam-based products are now available for way less money than before and with “green” and eco-friendly manufacturing process.
 We do not recommend that you opt for any mattress that's below $400 or pillow that costs less than $50.
 But, in order to learn why cheap products can be harmful, we have to get to the bottom of this issue.